-Applications are accepted only from U.S. citizens and permanent residents as long as the undergraduate, premedical course work has been done in the United States or Canada and the GRE has been or will be taken.
-If the undergraduate, premedical course work has been done outside the U.S. or Canada, the applicant must receive a degree from an institution in the United States or Canada and meet all other requirements for admission.
+The Wake Forest PA Program accepts applications from U.S. citizens and permanent residents as long as the undergraduate, premedical course work has been done in the United States or Canada and the GRE has been or will be taken.
+Applicants educated outside the U.S. and Canada must utilize a transcript evaluation service to document their training.
+The academic record must show credits and grades equivalent to those given by U.S. institutions of higher learning.
+In addition, the applicant must receive a degree from an institution in the United States or Canada and meet all other requirements for admission.

 Only full-time students are admitted to the curriculum.
 All courses within the curriculum are required, no transfer credit is accepted, no credit is granted for pre-admission experiential learning, and no advanced placement is awarded (advanced placement is defined as a waiver of required coursework included in the PA curriculum for applicants to the program and/or a waiver of required coursework included in the PA curriculum for currently enrolled students in the program which results in the student advancing in the curriculum without completing required curriculum components at the sponsoring institution).

 A baccalaureate degree from an accredited institution or an equivalent institution as determined by the Wake Forest School of Medicine must be awarded prior to matriculation into the program.
 A baccalaureate degree is a minimum requirement.
 Therefore, a masters or doctorate level degree awarded in lieu of a baccalaureate degree will meet this requirement.

 - Upper Level Biology: one semester (a minimum of three semester hours or four quarter hours) of an upper level biology course (such as Cell Biology, Genetics, Immunology, Pathophysiology, etc.).

 - General Chemistry: one semester (a minimum of three semester hours or four quarter hours).
 One semester of Organic Chemistry will also fulfill this requirement.